This page contains information on how to update an existing Florida voter registration record.

 Complete a Florida Voter Registration Application then print, sign your name, and mail the application to our office at P.O.
 Box 7357 Tallahassee, FL.
 32314.
 If you do not have access to a printer, call us at (850) 606-8683 and we will gladly mail an application to you.

-You can register in person at the Leon County Supervisor of Elections office or at any of our voter registration branch sites and other governmental agencies located throughout Leon County.
-Visit our Voter Registration Page for a list of the locations.
+You can register in person at the Leon County Supervisor of Elections office or at any of our voter registration branch sites and other governmental agencies located throughout Leon County listed below.

 Florida is a closed primary election state.
 Only voters who are registered with a political party may choose among their party’s candidates in a primary election.
 However, many local offices are nonpartisan and candidates for those offices often appear on Primary Election ballots too.
 So even though a primary election is closed, there is usually something for everyone to vote on, such as: